university-of-york/uoy-design-patterns/src/pages/14-icons.md

 ## Icons

-We're currently using [Iconic Open](https://useiconic.com/open) as an icon set, but this is easy to replace.
-All icons are held in an `i` element, as it has no semantic meaning and is very concise (i.e. it's one letter!).
+<p class="lead">We're currently using [Iconic Open](https://useiconic.com/open) as an icon set, but this is easy to replace.
+All icons are held in an `i` element, as it has no semantic meaning and is very concise (i.e. it's one letter!).</p>

 By default we use SVG icons, but there is a fallback to PNG if background SVGs are not supported.